picocms/picocms.github.io/_docs/config.md

 Configuring Pico really is stupidly simple: Just create a `config/config.yml` to override the default Pico settings (and add your own custom settings).
 Take a look at the [`config/config.yml.template`][ConfigTemplate] for a brief overview of the available settings and their defaults.
 To override a setting, simply copy the line from `config/config.yml.template` to `config/config.yml` and set your custom value.

 But we didn't stop there.
 Rather than having just a single config file, you can use a arbitrary number of config files.
 Simply create a `.yml` file in Pico's `config` dir and you're good to go.
-This allows you to add some structure to your configuration, like a separate config file for your theme (`config/my_theme.yml`).
+This allows you to add some structure to your config, like a separate config file for your theme (`config/my_theme.yml`).

 Please note that Pico loads config files in a special way you should be aware of.
 First of all it loads the main config file `config/config.yml`, and then any other `*.yml` file in Pico's `config` dir in alphabetical order.
 The file order is crucial: Configiguration values which have been set already, cannot be overwritten by a succeeding file.
 For example, if you set `site_title: Pico` in `config/a.yml` and `site_title: My awesome site!` in `config/b.yml`, your site title will be "Pico".

+Since YAML files are plain text files, users might read your Pico config by navigating to `https://example.com/pico/config/config.yml`.
+This is no problem in the first place, but might get a problem if you use plugins that require you to store security-relevant data in the config (like credentials).
+Thus you should *always* make sure to configure your webserver to deny access to Pico's `config` dir.
+Just refer to the ["URL Rewriting" section below][UrlRewriting].
+By following the instructions, you will not just enable URL rewriting, but also deny access to Pico's `config` dir.

 ### URL Rewriting